 You would probably guess that one stroke will get better life insurance rates than two strokes.
 Multiple strokes or transient ischemic attacks will result in additional ratings on top of the base rating for life insurance.

-4. Was the diagnoses a mini-stroke (TIA) or a full stroke (CVA)?
+4. Was the diagnosis a mini-stroke (TIA) or a full stroke (CVA)?

 Since a TIA is less severe and less permanent than a full stroke, life insurance underwriting is more favorable.
 See the underwriting classes below for an “A+ rated” life insurance company: